Withdrawals & Return of Financial Aid

 An official withdrawal occurs when a student provides formal notification stating his/her intent to withdraw.
 Students who wish to withdraw can contact the Academics Department located on the 3rd floor of the main campus.
 Acceptable forms of notification include in-person notification by the student or notification via phone, fax, or email when in-person notification is not possible for the student.

-Students who wish to withdraw voluntarily from a program will be asked to complete a modification of enrollment contract in the Academics Department.
+Students who wish to withdraw voluntarily from a program will be encouraged to complete a modification of enrollment contract in the Academics Department.
 The Academics Department will review the student’s attendance records, determine the coursework completed, establish the last date of attendance, determine the withdrawal date, and prepare a withdrawal letter.

 The official withdrawal letter will be sent to the student via email and postal mail, and a copy will be forwarded to Student Records and the Financial Aid Department.